pimlie/nuxt-lambda/README.md

 // eg: yarn test-lambda src /about
 // eg: yarn test-lambda /about
 ```

+## Commands

+### nuxt-lambda

+The command to build a lambda.
+See `-h` for all available options (not all are supported).

+- `--handler`

+Same as `options.lambda.handler`, see [Options](#options).
+Used to quickly override the handler you want to use

+- `--no-config`

+_Not supported yet_

+- `--no-nuxt`

+Build a lambda without re-building your Nuxt.js project.

+- `--no-lambda`

+_Not supported yet_

+- `--no-zip`

+_Not supported yet_

+#### test-lambda

+The command to test a lambda.
+See `-h` for available options.

+Accepts either a path to a nuxt rootDir or a path to a packed lambda zip file.

+- `-p`, `--persistent`

+Normally when running test-lambda the lambda is unzipped in a temporary directory which is cleaned-up when the lambda has finished.
+Passing the persistent option unpacks the lambda in the `options.lambda.distDir` folder instead only when it doesnt exists yet

+## Available Handlers

+#### connect (default)

+This is an optimized handler that uses `connect` & `serverless-http` to process requests without starting a full blown server.

+#### minimal (experimental, proof of concept)

+This is an extremely optimized handler, it uses abstracted implementations for most dependencies which cannot be tree-shaked but have a reasonable effect on cold-boot / execution times.

+> Dont use this handler yet in production until we have implemented more tests

+- no `serverless-http`, uses a lightweight custom implementation
+- `fs-extra` is stubbed with a lightweight custom implementation
+- a custom `compression` middleware is used

+Preliminary savings seem to be around ~10ms compared to the connect handler

+#### full

+Just start a full-blown Nuxt.js server instance with all Nuxt.js features and dependencies.
+Not optimized at all, provided as fallback so you can still benefit from the packaging this command provides

+## Debugging

+For the optimized handlers, make sure to set `debug: true` in your `nuxt.config`.
+Then re-build your lambda & run the `test-lambda` command with the env `LAMBDA_DEBUG=1`

 ## Rationale for using the optimized handler by default